AlgoDeveloper400/MQL5HighLowAlgorithm/README.md

 * Cleans clutter by removing yesterdays lines, meaning only 1 line is shown at a time on the chart.
 * Spread display on screen.
 * On screen news display of the next x days news events, also can be changed via an input variables.
+* Created with AI, debugging was done manually by me.
+AI simple generates, and I debug and fix.